tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 Fields are variables available within the class.
 A variable is a placeholder that is populated with a different value depending on what the user wants.

 Fields indicate their data types because all data in Java is "statically typed" (meaning, its format/length is defined) so that the data doesn't take up more space than it needs.
 Some data types include `byte`, `short`, `long`, `int`, `float`, or `double`.
-Basically, these are numbers or decimals of different sizes.
+These are numbers or decimals of different sizes.
 You can also specify a `char`, `string`, or `boolean`.

 Here's an example of some fields in class: